Update to Sponsor Guidance March 2026

 The new “eligible role” concept allows the Home Office to challenge sponsorship decisions on a wider set of grounds.
 So it is no longer limited to asking whether a role exists, and can assess whether the role fits the organisation, whether the duties align with the occupation code and whether the pay structure reflects genuine pay.
 In effect, this gives caseworkers more latitude to question roles that appear technically compliant but lack commercial coherence.

 The move to enforcement based on reasonable suspicion operates in parallel.
 It lowers the point at which the Home Office can act and reduces reliance on proving a breach before intervention.
-In combination with increased data-sharing, particularly with HMRC, this creates a system in which inconsistencies across records can trigger scrutiny even where no single issue is determinative.
+Combined with more active cross-checking of sponsorship, payroll and right to work records, inconsistencies across records can trigger scrutiny even where no single issue is decisive.

 For sponsors, the risk will be cumulative; minor discrepancies, if repeated or unexplained, may be interpreted as indicators of weak control.
 Greater focus will be needed on internal alignment across HR, payroll and sponsorship functions, and on being able to explain how decisions were made.